vldr/em-fceux/README.md

 src/drivers/em/deploy/ directory and navigate your web browser to http://localhost:8000/

-The ./build-site.sh script suffixes all static site content with git file hash for explicit cache/version control.
+The ./build-site.sh script suffixes all static site content with crc32 checksum for explicit cache/version control.

 Note, to take advantage of the pre-built .gz files, you must set HTTP server to